In today’s post, I’ll share my best tips for surviving the first trimester of your pregnancy!

 5. Can’t Stomach Coffee!?

 My fellow caffeine addicts, this one’s for you.
-I LOVE coffee, but when I’m pregnant, the smell makes me want to puke.
-I think this is one of the common side effects of pregnancy!
-I hear it all the time 🙂
+I love coffee, but when I’m pregnant, the smell alone is enough to make me queasy.
+I’ve heard this is a common side effect of pregnancy… anyone else!?

 Yogi brand’s “perfect energy, vanilla spice” tea is the most caffeinated tea I’ve been able to find.
 It has ALMOST as much as a cup of coffee.